Quick Tips on How to Remove Vinyl Flooring

 • Carefully remove the baseboard, quarter round or shoe molding along the wall to access the edge of the installed vinyl flooring.
 If you are reusing any of the molding pre-cut the caulked seams of the molding with a utility knife so it separates from the wall or other molding easier.
 Using a pry bar and one or more putty knives gently separate the molding in several areas making sure not to over bend or stress any parts of the molding.
 Focus on places where the molding is nailed in and gently begin to apply pressure to move the molding away from the wall.

-• For this step view the video above for a demonstration on disconnecting the planks or tiles.
-Once you have a clear row of vinyl planks or tiles accessible then lift the full installed first row to disengage the longer edge of the vinyl planks or tiles.
+• Once you have a clear row of vinyl planks or tiles accessible then lift the full installed first row to disengage the longer edge of the vinyl planks or tiles.
 Depending on the size of your installation you may need one or more people to assist in lifting the row.
 Lifting the row from the wall edge side will allow you to disengage the long edge click lock.

 • With the first row of planks or tiles disengaged move to the first short edge joint in the row.
-Using a hand on each tile to the left and right of the first joint, lift on the short end joint carefully.
+To disengage two planks on the short-end joint, place both planks on the ground and slide them in opposite directions parallel to the locking mechanism.
+If the planks or tiles will not separate try using a hand on each tile to the left and right of the first joint, lift on the short end joint carefully.
 Carefully work the joint up and down to loosen the short edge of the plank or tile click lock.
 Please see the video below for a demonstration on loosening the short edge click lock.
 Once you have the joint loosen lay it back to flat.
 Place one hand firmly on the tile with groove side of the joint and hold it down.
 Grab the other tile with your other hand by the tongue side of the joint and slowly and steadily pull the tongue side plank or tile up to you.
 Done carefully this will separate the plank or tile without damaging either locking joint.

 • If you will be re-installing the vinyl plank or tile flooring, then there are a few extra steps that can make your project easier.
 Take pictures before and during removal to best track what was done and in what order.
 Consider writing the position of the plank or tile on the back so you will know where it goes for re-installing.
 This can be done by using a number for the row and the piece.
 As an example, the fifth piece that you removed would be 1-5 or row 1 piece 5.
 This is especially important for cut pieces.
 Work clean.
 Make sure that before re-installation that all click and lock joints are free from debris.